jeffnv/snackoverload/README.md

 _Stay hungry, everybody_ :)

+- [ ] Use chosen gem for adding tags?
 - [ ] Look at the Javascript options on the bootstrap page
 - [ ] Include Twitter bootstrap rails gem
 - [ ] Make title bar look beautiful